To make our website work properly, we sometimes place small data files called cookies on your device. Most big websites do this too.

 Analytics & performance cookies:

 We work with Third Parties (such as Google, Facebook, Twitter) to provide targeted adverts to you.
 These cookies keep track of your visits to our website (e.g. pages you visited, links you followed, products you purchased) and are then used to make advertising on ours and Third Party platforms more relevant to you and your interests.
+These data are collected in an anonymous form and we are not able to link visits or actions on our website to specific users.

 - Google Analytics advertising cookies and features, which include remarketing with Google Analytics, Google Display Network impression reporting, Google Analytics demographics and interest reporting, Google cross device reporting and integrated services that require Google Analytics to collect data for advertising purposes such as Google Ads and Google Search Console.